glanceapp/community-widgets/widgets/karakeep-dashboard-by-razdnut/README.md

 | `in-new-tab`    | Open links in a new browser tab                | `true` or `false`  |
 | `collapse-after`| Collapse list after this many items            | Integer (e.g. 5,10)|
 | `cache`         | Cache time                                     | 30m, 60m, 1d       |

+REMEMBER TO CHANGE HTTP OR HTTPS ACCORDING TO YOUR NEEDS.